KhronosGroup/glTF/specification/2.0/README.md

 }
 ```

-A *bufferView* represents a subset of data in a buffer, defined by an integer offset into the buffer specified in the `byteOffset` property, a `byteLength` property to specify length of the buffer view.
+A *bufferView* represents a subset of data in a buffer, defined by an integer offset into the buffer specified in the `byteOffset` property and a `byteLength` property to specify length of the buffer view.

-When buffer view has a `target` property, its data could be directly fed into appropriate GPU buffer: either ARRAY_BUFFER or ELEMENT_ARRAY_BUFFER.
+When a buffer view contain vertex indices or attributes, they must be its only content, i.e., it's invalid to have more than one kind of data in the same buffer view.

+> **Implementation Note:** This allows a runtime to upload buffer view data to the GPU without any additional processing.
+When `bufferView.target` is defined, runtime must use it to determine data usage, otherwise it could be inferred from mesh' accessor objects.

 The following example defines two buffer views: the first is an ELEMENT_ARRAY_BUFFER, which holds the indices for an indexed triangle set, and the second is an ARRAY_BUFFER that holds the vertex data for the triangle set.